-Employment Still Trails Prerecession Rates in Most States
+Employment Rates Remain Below Prerecession Levels in Most States

-Employment rates for 25- to 54-year-olds were lower in 34 states in 2013 than in 2007, before the Great Recession.
+Employment rates for 25- to 54-year-olds were lower in 29 states in fiscal year 2014 than in 2007, before the Great Recession.
 This decline means less revenue for state governments from personal and business income taxes and sales tax—and often increased strain on assistance programs.

-In 2007, leading up to the Great Recession, nearly 80 of every 100 people ages 25 to 54 in the United States had a job.
-In 2013, well after the recession ended, slightly fewer than 76 of every 100 people in that age group were working.
+In 2007, leading up to the Great Recession, 79.9 percent of people ages 25 to 54 in the United States had a job.
+In the 12 months ending June 2014, five years after the recession ended, only 76.2 percent of people in that age group were working.
 Download the data.

 - Without paychecks, people pay less income tax and tend to buy less, reducing sales and business income tax revenue.